 At the end of the day, there aren’t really any growth opportunities with being an Uber driver.
 And while giving people rides can be a good time, you need to make sure you prioritize actual resume-building jobs and skills.
 Don’t let the above-average pay blind you.
 Think long term.

 After my initial stint of driving for Uber, I’ve cut back a lot.
 Now I only do it on the occasional Saturday night because I’d rather stay focused on building my business.
 You can’t beat the money though, especially for something that requires no real skills.

-So, in the end, I think driving for Uber is a great option, as long as you recognize it for what it is.
-Between the $100 sign up bonus and working during prime time hours, you can definitely pay your rent with a few days of work.
+So, in the end, I think driving with Uber is a great option, as long as you recognize it for what it is.
+Between providing a great rider experience and working during prime time hours, you can definitely pay your rent with a few days of work.
 Give it a shot.